As each year closes, knowing how to prepare your Oak Framed Building for winter is crucial.

 Again, this can drive up heating costs and allow water to penetrate the building.
 Any gaps can be easily remedied by applying clear silicone sealant to prevent rain or snow entering.

-Obviously, in older oak buildings tearing open walls to fit modern insulation is impractical, time consuming and expensive.
+In older Oak buildings, tearing open walls to fit modern insulation is impractical, time consuming and expensive.
 Loft insulation is one possible solution to this.
 As heat rises, a huge amount can be lost through an uninsulated roof.